Do you want to find the best, the largest and the biggest van for vanlife? Let’s review all the options.

 1. MERCEDES SPRINTER

-Ram Promaster Super High Roof has the largest interior height and width available.
-But the longest and biggest van for van life – Mercedes Sprinter High Roof Extended.
+Mercedes Sprinter High Roof Extended is the longest and biggest van for van life.
 The overall length of the 170 WB EXT is 290 inches.

 Mercedes introduced the first-gen Sprinter in the US back in 2001.
 It was initially sold under the Freightliner badge, which is part of Daimler Trucks North America.
 Since then, this panel van has slowly but surely won the hearts of countless Americans, thanks to its reliability and great exterior design.
 Van lifers especially love the fact that it’s tall enough to stand in to cook and get dressed.